abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 It's a keyword that automates the hard work (process of creating an object and linking it to the `prototype` of the `constructor function`).

+When you call a constructor with **`new`** keyword, the newly created object automatically inherits from the object specified by that constructor's `prototype` property.

 ![new-keyword](./img/new-keyword.png)

 - When a function is executed with **`new`** keyword, it does the following **steps**: